danintel/sawtooth-faq/sawtooth.rst

 What does ``Failed to reach common ancestor`` mean from ``sawnet compare-chains``?
 --------------------------
 It means the blockchains have no blocks in common, including the genesis block.
 This usually happens when a second node is added with its own genesis node.
-Only the first node in a Sawtooth netowrk should be created with a genesis block.
+Only the first node in a Sawtooth network should be created with a genesis block.

 Does Hyperledger Composer support Sawtooth?
 ---------------------------